-People familiar with Bulletproof soon come to realize that the root of my biohacking comes from an obsession with things that cause a big impact with little effort.
+The core of biohacking is finding tricks and tools that cause a big impact with very little effort.
 Call it enlightened laziness or the relentless pursuit for personal perfection, if there is any difference between them.
 It’s time to write about Modafinil, the performance-enhancing smart drug that belongs in your bag of biohacker tricks, at least some of the time.
 This post shares the experience of several people who use it, including first-time users and an interview with a biomedical engineer who, like me, is a long-time Modafinil user.
 Read to the end for warnings.

 What is modafinil?